eeeschwartz/content-guide/pages/place.md

 La.
 (LA)   | N.C.
 (NC)  | Wyo.
 (WY)

 * Never abbreviate Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.
-* Spell the state name out completely when it is used in the body of a story, whether standing alone or in conjunction with a city or town.

-> *We are going to Colorado for vacation this year.*
-> *I was born in Atlanta, Georgia.*

 * No accompanying state name is required when referring to the following cities: